 Cucumber, tomato, mint, and arugula meet a surprise guest in lemony purslane.
 An unusual sumac-laced dressing gives a hit of fruity, astringent flavor for a "wow, what's that?" experience.
 Top with grilled chicken, shrimp, or chickpeas for protein.

 Avocados fall squarely into the good-for-you column, and they seem to keep you fuller, longer.
-Instead of serving them on the side, go on and make them the salad bowls.
+Instead of serving the avocado on the side, go on and make it the bowl with this healthy tuna salad recipe.

 Check out our complete collection of Healthy Salad Recipes.